BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/discover-your-portal.md

 ### Help users to
 # Discover your portal

-> Most people looking geospatial data begin their search in search engines.
-The first contant with a new data portal will likely be through the search engine results.
+> Most people looking for spatial data begin their journey in search engines.
+The first contact with a new data portal will likely be through the search engine results.

-How the data portal will be presented in the search results depends on the search engine optimisation.
+How the data portal will be presented in the search results depends on the search engine optimisation used by the portal developers.
 A more detailed report and recommendations can be found in the report below.

-!> Find more details in the [SEO Report]()
+!> Find more details in the [Search engine optimisation for publishers: Best practice guide](https://www.gov.uk/government/publications/search-engine-optimisation-for-publishers-best-practice-guide)

 ## What it looks like